-The cables run underground, to deliver super-fast broadband to business and homes throughout Ireland.
+The cables run underground, to deliver super-fast broadband to businesses and homes throughout Ireland.

 What are the different types of fibre broadband?

-Fibre broadband is delivered to homes and premises in one of two ways:
+Fibre broadband is delivered one of two ways:

 You can get fibre broadband in Ireland from 6 providers: